BA (Hons) 3D Design and Craft

 The Course

-Dive into the world of making in three dimensions with our BA (Hons) 3D Design and Craft course, where traditional craft meets contemporary design and hands-on experimentation.
+Dive into the world of making in three dimensions, where traditional craft meets contemporary design and hands-on experimentation.
 Here, you’ll think as much as you create, shaping ideas, materials, and objects that are entirely your own.

-You’ll have the chance to explore and experiment with a variety of materials, including wood, ceramics, metal, and digital processes such as 3D printing, with scope to engage with emerging practices and future technologies.
+You’ll have the chance to explore and experiment with a variety of materials, including wood, ceramics, metal, and digital processes such as 3D printing, with scope to engage with emerging approaches and practices.
 You’ll discover techniques, textures, and forms to bring your ideas to life.
-Projects might range from furniture, ceramics, jewellery and lighting to installations and interior objects, with a focus on sculptural and functional outcomes that reflect your personal approach.
+Projects might range from furniture, ceramics, jewellery and lighting, to installations and interior objects, with a focus on sculptural and functional outcomes that reflect your personal approach.

 This course is subject to approval